stbrumme/length-limited-prefix-codes/README.md

   * if the parameter is omitted then switch to a pre-computed histogram of the first 64k of `enwik`

 It's important to note that each iteration calls the function with the shared interface.
-That means that, e.g. the JPEG length-limiting algorithm, sorts the symbol histogram each time instead of re-using it from a previous iteration.
+It means that for example the JPEG length-limiting algorithm sorts the symbol histogram each time instead of re-using it from a previous iteration.\
 In my eyes any other way would measure wrong execution time - the only reason `REPEAT` exists is that it's quite hard to time a single iteration.